2023 Turkish presidential election candidate nominations: Kemal Kılıçdaroğlu

-Claims have been made about multiple names within the current main opposition party, the Republican People's Party, that they will run for president.
-Party leader Kemal Kılıçdaroğlu's candidacy was supported by CHP deputies and mayors such as Parliamentary CHP Group Deputy Chairman Özgür Özel, Deputy Chairman Veli Ağbaba, Antalya Mayor Muhittin Böcek.
-Despite this, according to the opinion polls, Kılıçdaroğlu is the least likely to win against Erdoğan among the possible candidates to come out of the CHP.
-The Nation Alliance member, the Good Party, is keeping a distance from Kılıçdaroğlu's candidacy.
-Apart from the alliance, Muharrem İnce, the leader of the Homeland Party, which does not support Kılıçdaroğlu's candidacy under normal conditions, announced that if Kılıçdaroğlu is a candidate, they will support Kılıçdaroğlu against Erdoğan in the second round of the election.
+There was a high degree of media speculation concerning possible candidates within the current main opposition party, the Republican People's Party, that could possibly run as its candidate for president.
+Party leader Kemal Kılıçdaroğlu's candidacy was supported by CHP deputies and mayors such as parliamentary CHP group Deputy Chairman Özgür Özel, Deputy Chairman Veli Ağbaba, and mayor of Antalya Muhittin Böcek.
+Despite this, according to opinion polls taken before any official candidate was declared, Kılıçdaroğlu was one of the least likely to win against Erdoğan among the possible CHP candidates.

 The Table of Six met on 2 March 2023 to determine the candidate.
 Although the name of the candidate was determined that day, the name of the candidate would be announced later.
-At the meeting, it was claimed that all parties, except the Good Party, approved Kemal Kılıçdaroğlu's candidacy, and that day, some Good Party members made some posts to indicate that the party was against Kılıçdaroğlu's candidacy.
-On 3 March 2023, the Good Party officially decided to leave the Table of Six because it did not support Kemal Kılıçdaroğlu's presidential candidacy.
-Three days later, the IYI Party rejoined the Table of Six after its meetings with the CHP.
+At the meeting, it was claimed that all parties, except the Good Party, approved Kemal Kılıçdaroğlu's candidacy.
+His candidacy was officially announced on 6 March 2023.